jdevfullstack-tutorials/resolution-and-screen-size/README.md

 a computer monitor.

 ### Pixel Per Inch
-Pixel Per Inch is the result when you compute the resolution against the size of the screen.
+Pixel Per Inch(PPI) is the result when you compute the resolution against the size of the screen.
 This will also determine whether a certain display